 Don't skip any of the steps; otherwise, you can damage the grill, or worse, it could lead to an accident.
 According to research made by the National Fire Protection Association (2), from 2014-2018, barbecues were involved in an average of 10,600 home fires per year, so this step is very important.

 When your smoker completely cools down, wipe down the grill grates.
-If needed, use some warm soapy water and an abrasive sponge to clean the grill plate and drip tray.
+If needed, use some warm soapy water and an abrasive sponge to clean the grill plate, grill grates, and drip tray.

-Also, don't leave unused pellets in the grill.
+Also, don't leave unused pellets in your Traeger pellet grills.
 Put it back in the bag, and store it in a dry, cool place so you can use it again.